ssebastianmag/hydrogen-wavefunctions/README.md

 <br>

-**Associated Laguerre Polynomials**: These polynomials contribute to the finer structure of the radial part, especially defining nodes (regions where the probability is zero).
+**2.1.3 Associated Laguerre Polynomials**: These polynomials contribute to the finer structure of the radial part, especially defining nodes (regions where the probability is zero).

 ### $$L_{n-\ell-1}^{2\ell+1}\left(\frac{2r}{n a_0}\right)$$